Regina 7.4 Calculation Engine

 • For graphs with 53 nodes or more, Regina cannot encode or decode such graphs using plantri format at all.

-Even for graphs with at most 26 nodes, the given string does not need to be come from the program plantri itself.
-Whereas plantri always outputs graphs with a particular canonical labelling, this function can accept an arbitrary ordering of nodes and arcs - in particular, it can accept the string g.plantri() for any graph g that meets the preconditions below.
-Nevertheless, the graph must still meet these preconditions, since otherwise the plantri format might not be enough to uniquely reconstruct the graph and its planar embedding.
+Note that, whilst the software plantri always outputs graphs using a particular canonical labelling, this function has no such restriction: it can accept an arbitrary ordering of nodes and arcs - in particular, it can accept the string g.plantri() for any graph g that meets the preconditions below.

-This routine can also interpret the "tight" format that is optionally produced by the member function canonicalPlantri() (even though such output would certainly not be produced by the program plantri).
+This routine can also interpret the "tight" format that is optionally produced by the member function canonicalPlantri() (even though such output would certainly not be produced by the software plantri).
+Note that, by design, the tight format can only represented connected graphs.

 Warning

 While this routine does some basic error checking on the input, these checks are not exhaustive.
-In particular, it does not test for planarity of the graph.
-(Of course plantri does not output non-planar graphs, but a user could still construct one by hand and passes it to this routine, in which case the resulting behaviour is undefined.)
+In particular, it does not test that the graph is dual to a simple quadrangulation.

 Precondition